 Watch All I Want for Christmas now on Apple TV

 Joyeux Noel (2005)

 Joyeux Noel received positive reviews on its release in 2005 but has since drifted into the mists of time.
-Its tale of humanity in the face of abject destruction and death utterly compelling, emotional and brave.
+Its tale of humanity in the face of abject destruction and death is utterly compelling, emotional and brave.
 On Christmas Eve of 1914, in the trenches of Europe, German, British and French soldiers laid down their weapons for a brief moment of solidarity in the face of hate and conflict.
-The result an act of humanity, reconciliation and hope that was sadly only to last one day.
-Joyeux Noel never shies away from the brutal reality of war, but does demonstrate that peace is always possible when we listen, talk and build a bridge of understanding across nationalistic divides.
+The result was an act of humanity, reconciliation and hope that was sadly only to last one day.
+Joyeux Noel never shies away from the brutal reality of war.
+While at the same time demonstrating that peace is always possible when we listen, talk and build a bridge of understanding across nationalistic divides.

 Watch Joyeux Noel now on YouTube

 Christmas movies don’t have to be full of tinsel, elves and snow to remind us of the importance of togetherness.
 Shot entirely on the iPhone 5, Tangerine may glow with the sunshine and heat of Los Angeles in December.
 But, it is a sublime and heartfelt reflection of Christmas on the margins of society.
-Its screenplay layered with delicious, biting humour, while its heart sits firmly in the importance of friendship and belonging.
-With two transgender sex workers, Alexandra (Mya Taylor) and Sin-Dee (Kitana Kiki Rodriguez) rampaging through the backstreets of L.A. on Christmas Eve.
-In a film that buzzes with electricity and raw emotional honesty.
+Its screenplay is layered with delicious, biting humour, while its heart sits firmly in the importance of friendship and belonging.
+Here two transgender sex workers, Alexandra (Mya Taylor) and Sin-Dee (Kitana Kiki Rodriguez), rampage through the backstreets of L.A. on Christmas Eve in a movie that shines with humour, meaning and heart.

 Watch Tangerine now on Amazon Prime Video

 Silent Night, Deadly Night (1984)